Nesvilab/FragPipe/docs/tutorial_custom_mass_offset.md

 ### Using a custom offset workflow with FragPipe: RNA crosslinking analysis
 [XRNAX](https://www.xrnax.com/) is a method for “unbiased” purification of protein-crosslinked RNA, which can be used to help probe and understand protein-RNA interactions.
 For this analysis, we will need to load a custom workflow.
 This workflow searches the database with mass offsets that correspond to crosslinked RNA fragments.
 One can alternatively perform a fully open search (with the mass window set to -150, +1000 Da) as was done in the publication (citation below).
 However, mass offset searches are faster and more sensitive than performing a full open search, with the limitation that you can only find peptides with mass shifts specified in the offset list.

-This tutorial will use a custom workflow to seach a single .mzML spectral file of RNA-crosslinked tryptic peptides from an MCF7 cell line, acquired on a QExactive HF.
+This tutorial will use 'XRNAX-MassOffset' workflow to search a single .mzML spectral file of RNA-crosslinked tryptic peptides from an MCF7 cell line, acquired on a QExactive HF.
 Original publication: Trendel, Jakob, et al. "The human RNA-binding proteome and its dynamics during translational arrest."
 Cell 176.1-2 (2019): 391-403.
-The files you will need for this tutorial can be found in this [Dropbox folder](https://www.dropbox.com/sh/biwqa6dw3ti4bfz/AADRvn5mRxA3ple9DAC7LMvka?dl=0).
+The files you will need for this tutorial can be found in this [Dropbox folder](https://www.dropbox.com/sh/biwqa6dw3ti4bfz/AADRvn5mRxA3ple9DAC7LMvka?dl=1).

 ##### Tutorial contents
 * [Load a custom workflow](https://fragpipe.nesvilab.org/docs/tutorial_offset.html#load-a-custom-workflow)